htsrjdrouse/daksh-toolchanger-v2/Klipper/docs.md

 # daksh toolchanger docs

 This configuration is for just 2 tools and there is just 1 detachable z sensor probe.
+Process data is stored in variables.cfg which is not documented

 ## printer.cfg calls toolchanger.cfg that contains the toolchanger action
 - https://github.com/htsrjdrouse/daksh-toolchanger-v2/blob/main/Klipper/config/printer_docs.md